Spectrum (SPT) Price Hits $0.0000

 According to CryptoCompare, “Spectrum is a decentralized online shopping using blockchain technology.
 It is e-commerce without the hefty middlemen fees.
 The user can see catalogs inventory from different sellers in one location.
 It enables affiliates to monetize their network and protects buyers and sellers from fraud. “

-It is usually not possible to purchase alternative cryptocurrencies such as Spectrum directly using US dollars.
-Investors seeking to trade Spectrum should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Spectrum directly using U.S. dollars.
+Investors seeking to trade Spectrum should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Spectrum using one of the exchanges listed above.

 Receive News & Updates for Spectrum Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Spectrum and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.